kubeedge/kubeedge/docs/proposals/EdgeSite.md

   In some IOT scenarios, users need to deploy a full control edge environment and running offline.

-For these use cases, a standalone, full controlled, light weight Edge cluster is required.
+For these use cases, a standalone, full controlled, lightweight Edge cluster is required.
 By integrating KubeEdge and standard Kubernetes, this proposal enables customers to run an efficient kubernetes cluster for Edge/IOT computing.
 User can also leverage other smaller Kubernetes implementation such as K3S to make the footprint even smaller.

 ## Assumptions